darksteelcode/comp16_compilers/README.md

 mov does two things - copies a register to a different register, and sets the ALU's mathematical operation. dst-reg is the reg to be copied into, src-reg is the reg with the value copied. alu-op is a the operation for the alu to perform (see the ALU section) (the alu op is optional in assembly language, and is set to zero if not specified).
 Example:
 ```
-mov RES A OP_<<; //Copy the value in the result register to the A register, and set the alu to do a left shuft
+mov RES A OP_<<; //Copy the value in the result register to the A register, and set the alu to do a left shift.
 mov DX CND; //Copy the value in the F general purpose reg to the conditional register, and set the alu to do an addition (alu op 0).
 ```
 ### 2:jmp reg(4) addrs(8); Jump